 After a few days, whenever negative emotions flared up and I prayed this prayer, I found myself emotional with tears of compassion toward Marvin.
-I began to include these words at the end of that prayer.... "and Lord, after you have opened his eyes, please draw him to your breast and let Him know how much you love him - heal his heart, Lord."
+I began to include these words at the end of that prayer.... "and Lord, after you have opened his eyes, please draw him to yourself and let Him know how much you love him - heal his heart, Lord."

 Amazingly, by choosing to forgive Marvin, God changed me.
 He changed me from the inside, from a heart of stone, He gave me a heart of compassion.

 It's a very simple prayer.
-But it had the power to cut the bondage of unforgiveness and the possibility that a root of bitterness would spring up and fester within my heart.
+But it had the power to cut the bondage of unforgiveness and the possibility that a root of bitterness would spring up and fester within the heart.
 Bitterness is an ugly bedfellow.

 A continuation on the topic of Forgiveness and the power it has to heal the brokenhearted.
 Part two delves into offenses and abuse and the power unforgiveness has to keep us in bondage.